 1844 - Governor Ford of Illinois arrived in Carthage, Illinois, in the morning and immediately sent a letter to the Prophet Joseph informing him that he had heard some strong statements concerning the recent acts of the Mayor and City Council.
 He asked that a messenger be sent to him to lay out their side of the story.
 Mayor Joseph Smith then called for a meeting of the City Council at 4 p. m..
 The City Council gathered the affidavits collected over the last few days and sent them to Governor Ford with Dr. J. M. Bernhisel and City Council member John Taylor.
 Additional affidavits were gathered to be sent the next day.

-1847 - The first Pioneer company arrived at Independence Rock and took the time to look it over before moving on.
+1847 - The Pioneer vanguard company arrived at Independence Rock and took the time to look it over before moving on.
 About one mile below it they forded the Sweetwater River which was running high due to melting snow, making the crossing difficult.
 They then traveled to Devil’s Gate, camping one mile to the west on the banks of the Sweetwater River.

-2000 - President Gordon B. Hinckley announced that Ricks College in Rexburg, Idaho, would become a four year university and be renamed Brigham Young University-Idaho.
+2000 - President Gordon B. Hinckley announced that Ricks College in Rexburg, Idaho, would become a four-year university and be renamed Brigham Young University-Idaho.

 2015 - The Trujillo Peru Temple was dedicated by President Dieter F. Uchtdorf of the First Presidency.
 Also, the first stake in Vanuatu is organized at Port Vila.